jshub/jshub.github.com/hPage/index.markdown

 When the user interacts with the page, by clicking a button (2b) then new content is displayed (2c).
 </div>

-Again, the !JavaScript event handler which loads the content should trigger the parser to parse only the DOM node enclosing the new content.
+Again, the JavaScript event handler which loads the content should trigger the parser to parse only the DOM node enclosing the new content.
 The parser *should* data from any hPage elements in this node, even if they are marked as `hidden-on-load`.
 However, including `hidden-on-load` would be redundant and is not recommended, because the hPage was not present in the DOM during the initial parse.

 Consumers of the data found by the parser should treat the new hPage as a separate page view.
 In this way, a new view of content by the user generates a page view on the same footing, whether it comes from loading a separate URL, from revealing hidden content, or loading content into the page.